-Table 3: Tests mapped to Auditable events
+Table 2: Tests mapped to Auditable events

 Auditable events Test Start-up and shutdown of the audit functions The evaluator verified that appropriate log messages were generated when enabling and disabling the audit function.
 Job completion The evaluator verified that appropriate log messages were generated when job was completed for printing, copying, scanning, faxing and storage/retrieval.
-Unsuccessful user authentication The evaluator verified that appropriate log message were generated for unsuccessful user authentication using the following interfaces: Control Panel: Local Device sign in Mindows (Kerberos) sign in Embedded Web Server (EWS): Local Device sign in LDAP sign in Mindows (Kerberos) sign in REST: Local Device sign in Mindows (Kerberos) sign in Mindows (Kerberos) sign in Mindows (Kerberos) sign in Unsuccessful user identification The evaluator verified that appropriate log message were generated for unsuccessful user identification using the following interfaces: Control Panel: Local Device sign in UDAP sign in Windows (Kerberos) sign in Embedded Web Server (EWS): Local Device sign in
+Unsuccessful user authentication The evaluator verified that appropriate log message were generated for unsuccessful user authentication using the following interfaces: Control Panel: Local Device sign in UDAP sign in Windows (Kerberos) sign in Embedded Web Server (EWS): Local Device sign in LDAP sign in

+Auditable events Test

+Windows (Kerberos) sign in

+REST:

+o Local Device sign in

+Windows (Kerberos) sign in

+Unsuccessful user identification The evaluator verified that appropriate log message were generated for unsuccessful user identification using the following interfaces:

+Control Panel:

+Local Device sign in

+○ LDAP sign in

+Windows (Kerberos) sign in

+Embedded Web Server (EWS):

+o Local Device sign in

+○ LDAP sign in

+Windows (Kerberos) sign in

+REST:

-Auditable events Test LDAP sign in Windows (Kerberos) sign in REST: o Local Device sign in Windows (Kerberos) sign in Use of management functions The evaluator verified that appropriate log message were generated for all management functionality specified in FMT_SMF.1.
+Local Device sign in

+Windows (Kerberos) sign in

+Use of management functions The evaluator verified that appropriate log message were generated for all management functionality specified in FMT_SMF.1.

 Modification to the group of Users that are part of a role The evaluator verified that appropriate log message were generated when adding and removing users from a group, both U.NORMAL and U.ADMIN.

 Changes to the time The evaluator verified that appropriate log message were generated when modifying the time including that the log message contained new and old date and time.

 Failure to establish session The evaluator verified that appropriate log message were generated when failing to establish IPsec connections using both PSK and certificates.

 Locking an account The evaluator verified that appropriate log message were generated when locking an account.

 Unlocking an account The evaluator verified that appropriate log message were generated when unlocking an account.